Overflowing Grace for All Who Believe

 The Conversion of the Chief of Sinners

 I think he is right.
-We live in land where the rising prejudice and discrimination against Christianity is a back-handed tribute.
-It's an honor.
-Giving Christianity a fair shake—a fair open hearing, a serious focus of attention—makes secular people nervous, not only because there are so many people who really believe Christianity is true, but also because they believe it is true for everybody!
+We live in a land where the rising prejudice and discrimination against Christianity is a back-handed tribute.
+It’s an honor.
+Giving Christianity a fair shake — a fair open hearing, a serious focus of attention — makes secular people nervous, not only because there are so many people who really believe Christianity is true, but also because they believe it is true for everybody!

 Christianity Is a Converting Religion